-Through strong relationships with airline, hotel, and car suppliers, TMCs can deliver savings for an organization through their negotiated rates.
-In addition to flat discounts, suppliers typically provide TMCs with a range of programs like waivers/favors and fare matching that helps clients save even more.
+Through strong relationships with airline, hotel, and car suppliers, TMCs can deliver savings for an organisation through their negotiated rates.
+In addition to flat discounts, suppliers typically provide TMCs with a range of programmes like waivers/favours and fare matching that helps clients save even more.

 Identifying policy leakage is another common cost saving measure.
-Despite your TMC and organization’s efforts to keep traveler booking within policy, some bookings still go astray, with travelers booking through their own preferred channel or choice of supplier.
+Despite your TMC and organisation’s efforts to keep traveller booking within policy, some bookings still go astray, with travellers booking through their own preferred channel or choice of supplier.
 When this happens, gaps start to appear in your data and your reporting abilities.

 When leakage is minimal, there is better visibility on cost control.

 While traditional measures are still relevant and valuable in helping save your company money, organisations across the world are continuing to feel the challenges brought on by COVID-19, and therefore are looking towards demand management as an additional cost saving measure.

 In business travel, demand management refers to the costs savings delivered when the volume of air travel, hotel and car hire being booked is re-evaluated and adjusted by the organisation to save money.
 Simply put, the less trips booked, the more money a company will save.